 In section \ref{sec-numerical-characterization-via-torelli} we prove \WithTorelli{Theorem \ref{conj-exceptional-line-bundles}, which provides a numerical characterization of exceptional classes.} \WithoutTorelli{Theorem \ref{thm-main-conjecture-follows-from-torelli} stating that the numerical characterization of exceptional classes, suggested in Conjecture \ref{conj-exceptional-line-bundles}, follows from a version of Torelli.}

 Sections \ref{sec-conditions-for-existence-ofslope-stable-vector-bundles}, \ref{sec-examples}, and \ref{sec-non-effective} are devoted to examples of monodromy-reflective line bundles over moduli spaces of stable sheaves.
-In section \ref{sec-conditions-for-existence-ofslope-stable-vector-bundles} we study the exceptional locus of Jun Li's morphism from certain moduli spaces, of Gieseker-Maruyama $H$-stable sheaves on a $K3$-surface, to the Ulenbeck-Yau compactifications of the moduli spaces of $H$-slope stable vector-bundles.
+In section \ref{sec-conditions-for-existence-ofslope-stable-vector-bundles} we study the exceptional locus of Jun Li's morphism from certain moduli spaces, of Gieseker-Maruyama $H$-stable sheaves on a $K3$-surface, to the Uhlenbeck-Yau compactifications of the moduli spaces of $H$-slope stable vector-bundles.

-In section \ref{sec-examples} we exhibit an example of a prime exceptional divisor, for each value of the invariants of a monodromy-reflective line-bundle $L$, for which $L$ is stated to be stably-$\RationalNumbers$-effective in \WithTorelli{Theorem}\WithoutTorelli{Conjecture} \ref{conj-exceptional-line-bundles}.
+In section \ref{sec-examples} we exhibit an example of a prime exceptional divisor, for each value of the invariants of a monodromy-reflective line bundle $L$, for which $L$ is stated to be stably-$\RationalNumbers$-effective in \WithTorelli{Theorem}\WithoutTorelli{Conjecture} \ref{conj-exceptional-line-bundles}.